temporalio/documentation/docs/php/testing.md

 }
 ```

 The activity will be called immediately.
 But, there may be cases when you do need to wait.
-So, to change this behaviour
+So, to change this behavior
 you can use `TestService` class:

 ```php